 This pedal is packed with top-quality circuitry and incredible versatility.
 It does an amazing job both in the studio and onstage, utilizing the renowned NaturalPlay technology.
 It has the ability to “listen” to your guitar and create correctly harmonic parts, meaning that if you don’t want to spend too much time tweaking the processor.
 You can just plug it in and let the device to its thing on auto-pilot.
 It will never let you down.

-As for the price, the VoiceTone is well-worth the $350 standard price, but if you find a good deal online, you might be able to fetch this baby for as low as $130!
-A deal of the year right there, if you ask us.
+As for the price, the VoiceTone is well worth it, but if you find a good deal online, you might be able to fetch this baby for even cheaper!
 This is easily one of the best vocal harmonizer pedals for your money.

 The VE-2 vocal harmonist is a multi-effects pedal that will give you an incredible variety of ways to enhance your vocal performance.
 It gives your live sound the same professional quality you’d get in the recording studio, in a battery-powered, portable stompbox.
 The real-time vocal harmonizer can be set to get its pitch from the chords on an attached guitar, making it especially useful for self-accompanying vocalists.
 It also features real-time pitch correction, delay and reverb effects, and two dozen harmony types with both one- and two-voice options.
 The user-friendly interface is easy to use, even if you don’t have much effects pedal experience, and the three onboard memory slots let you save favorite settings for quick set-up or changes at a gig.
 All in all, this is one of the best vocal harmonizers period.